Midnordic/music-master/content/blog/crossfade/index.md

 **The shift will hit your players subconsciously before they even realize why they feel uneasy.**

 Crossfades are great for **maintaining flow**.
-There's no sudden jolt or awkward silence - just a smooth slide from calm to chaos (or the other way around).
+There's no sudden jolt or awkward silence while you change the tracks - just a smooth slide from calm to chaos (or the other way around).

 Use this technique for:
 - scene pacing
 - transitions between scenes
-- shift emotional tone mid-dialogue
+- shifting emotional tone mid-dialogue

-It's an invisible tool that keeps your players **immersed** and your session feeling cinematic.
+It's an invisible tool that keeps your players **immersed** and gives your session cinematic feeling.

 ## Do it with Music Master!